The Crown (TV series): Gender pay gap controversy

 The Left Bank producers stated that Smith was paid more than Foy for the first two seasons, partly because of his Doctor Who fame.
 This led to a gender pay gap controversy, including the creation of a petition asking Smith to donate the difference between his and Foy's salary to the Time's Up Legal Defense Fund.
-Left Bank later apologised to Foy and Smith and said that they had been at the center of a media storm "through no fault of their own", adding that they "are responsible for budgets and salaries; the actors are not aware of who gets what, and cannot be held personally responsible for the pay of their colleagues".
+Left Bank later apologised to Foy and Smith and said that they had been at the centre of a media storm "through no fault of their own", adding that they "are responsible for budgets and salaries; the actors are not aware of who gets what, and cannot be held personally responsible for the pay of their colleagues".
 They added that they support "the drive for gender equality in film and TV and [were] eager to talk to the British Time's Up campaign and [were] already speaking to Era 50:50, a group campaigning for gender equality on screen and stage".
 Suzanne Mackie, Left Bank's creative director, did note that in the future, no actor would be paid more than the actress portraying the Queen.

 Regarding the controversy, Foy was "not surprised" that it became a big story, "in the sense that it was a female-led drama".
 Smith noted that he supported Foy and was "pleased that it was resolved and [the producers] made amends for it because that's what needed to happen".
 The Hollywood Reporter noted it was unclear what Smith was referring to as resolved since Netflix and Left Bank had not commented further.
 Foy later described reports that she had received backpay to bring her salary up to parity as "not quite correct".